rodionchernyshov/api-sdk-php/README.md

 The Qordoba API Client library enables you to work with Qordoba project translation services on the fly.

-## Beta

-This library is in Beta.
-We're comfortable enough with the stability and features of the library that we want you to build real production applications on it.
-We will make an effort to support the public and protected surface of the library and maintain backwards compatibility in the future.

 ## Requirements
 - PHP 5.6 or higher